kairos-io/kairos/docs/content/en/docs/Installation/automated.md

 To supply your Kairos configuration file, you can create an ISO that contains both a user-data file (which contains your configuration) and a meta-data file.

-Here's an example configuration that is set up to automatically install Kairos onto /dev/sda and reboot after installation:
+Here's an example `user-data` configuration that is set up to automatically install Kairos onto /dev/sda and reboot after installation:

 ```yaml
 #node-config